-The Statement of Accounts summarises the Council's transactions for the 2017/2018 financial year and its position at the year-end of 31 March 2018.
-It has been prepared in accordance with the Code of Practice on Local Council Accounting in the United Kingdom 2017/2018 (the Code) supported by International Financial Reporting Standards (IFRS).
-The accounting convention adopted is historical cost, modified firstly by the revaluation of certain categories of non-current assets, and secondly as regards the valuation of stocks.
+The Statement of Accounts summarises the Council's transactions for the 2020/2021 financial year and its position at the year-end of 31 March 2021.
+It has been prepared in accordance with the Code of Practice on Local Council Accounting in the United Kingdom 2020/2021 (the Code) supported by International Financial Reporting Standards (IFRS).
+The accounting convention adopted is historical cost, modified by the revaluation of certain categories of non-current assets and financial instruments.
 Accounting policies and estimation techniques have been selected and exercised, having regard to the accounting principles and concepts set out in IAS 8, specifically the qualitative characteristics of financial information: